Domestic Assault and Domestic Violence

 There is not a charge in the criminal code for “domestic violence” or “domestic assault.”
 Domestic violence, in Pennsylvania, is defined as one of many crimes of violence or endangerment between two or more people who share a certain kind of relationship.
 There are not necessarily enhanced criminal penalties for domestic violence.
 However, there are civil penalties, such as Protection from Abuse Orders, that can have a very serious effect on your life.

 The relationships that can define domestic violence are found in 23 Pa.
 Cons.
 Stat. § 6102.
 The relationship between the accused may be the victim’s husband, wife, ex-husband, ex-wife, boyfriend, girlfriend, ex-boyfriend, ex-girlfriend, life partner, ex-partner, person he or she lived with, mother, father, son, daughter, current sex partner, former sex partner or anyone else otherwise related by blood or marriage.

-Charges Often Associated With Domestic Violence in Chester County
+Charges Often Associated With Domestic Violence in Lancaster County

 There are several accusations of violence that may be made during a domestic violence matter.
 If convicted, you may serve the sentences for the underlying charge as well as any civil penalties:

 Assault means intentionally causing or attempting to cause bodily harm, or putting another person in imminent fear of bodily harm.
 A simple assault can be a second degree misdemeanor, with penalties of up to two years in jail and a $2,000 fine.

 If there was any serious bodily injury, the charges may escalate to a first degree felony with aggravated assault.
 The punishment may be up to 20 years in prison and a $25,000 fine.

 Parents are allowed to spank a child, but it is a very fine line where corporal punishment becomes child abuse.
 Assault on a child is a charges that can lead to up to five years in prison and a fine up to $10,000.